 Q: Can anyone participate on a short-term trip?

-A: CURE International welcomes people of all skillsets, backgrounds, and nationalities to serve alongside us as we heal the sick and proclaim the kingdom.
+A: CURE International welcomes people of all skill sets, backgrounds, and nationalities to serve alongside us as we heal the sick and proclaim the kingdom.
 However, meeting the needs of our hospitals is CURE’s primary concern.
-A volunteer with a skill set that meets a specific need of a CURE hospital will be placed at the hospital with that need.
-Any volunteer with a desire to go, without a directly applicable vocation, will be directed to a General Ministry Team for a chance to pursue a short-term trip.
+A volunteer with a skill set that meets a specific need of a CURE hospital will be placed.
+Other volunteers will be considered to help either with spiritual ministry or facilities.

 Q: What types of trip opportunities are there?

-Families, schools, churches, or individuals without a specialized medical skill may apply for an amazing and humbling volunteer experience that includes caring for children in the hospital and throughout the community.
+- Spiritual—Families, schools, churches, or individuals without a specialized medical skill may apply for an amazing and humbling volunteer experience that includes caring for children in the hospital and throughout the community.
 These groups are often a patchwork of skills and gifts that serve and engage the patients, families, and communities of our hospitals.
 Current opportunities can be found at cure.org/go/spiritual/.

 - Facilities—A global network of hospitals adds up to a lot of facility care!
 These teams provide services such as HVAC, electrical, construction, and painting.
 They also identify future projects and areas of concern.
 Current opportunities can be found at cure.org/go/facilities.

 Q: Will I travel on my own or with a team?

 A: Requests from the field for an individual with specific skills may result in an individual trip.
 These trips are often comprised of medical professionals.
 If you do fit into this category, we highly suggest getting your church or school involved and lead a Spiritual Ministry trip.
 For more information, contact us at email@example.com.
 Or if you are a college-age student, consider applying for a summer CURE U Team.

 Q: Are there age restrictions?